IBM/universal-connectors/filter-plugin/logstash-filter-postgres-guardium/AwsPostgres_README.md

 ```
 grdapi restart_universal_connector overwrite_old_instance="true"
 ```
-## 2. Configuring Event Filtering (Optional)
+## 2. Configuring event filters

+Note: This is an optional step

-To improve data processing efficiency and avoid delays, customers can configure **event filtering** to collect only specific types of events from AWS into Guardium.
+To improve data processing efficiency and avoid delays, you can configure **event filtering** to collect specific types of events from AWS into Guardium.
 This is done using the `event_filter` parameter under the input filter configuration.

-### Example Configuration
+For example

 ```text
 event_filter => '?delete ?DELETE ?insert ?INSERT'
 ```
-This example filters for only DELETE and INSERT operations (case-insensitive), reducing unnecessary event processing.
+This query filters DELETE and INSERT operations (case-insensitive) and reduces unnecessary event processing.

-You can customize the filter further based on the specific events relevant to your use case.
-Simply modify the event types listed in the event_filter string as needed.
+You can customize the filter based on specific events that are relevant to your use case.
+To update the filter, modify the event types such as delete and insert that are listed in the event_filter string.